namel3ss-Ai/namel3ss/docs/memory-phases.md

 Compaction keeps a summary item in the same phase.
 Recall cache keys include the phase id.

+## Packs
+Phase defaults can be set by memory packs.
+Local overrides can replace pack phase settings.

 ## Persistence
 Phase data is saved with the memory snapshot.
 Restore keeps phase ids and diff order stable.